traject/traject/doc/settings.md

 or on the command line: `-s key=value`.
 There are also some command line shortcuts for commonly used settings, see `traject -h`.

+`provide` will only set the key if it was previously unset, so first time to set 'wins'.
+And command-line settings are applied first of all.
+It's recommended you use `provide`.

+`store` is also available, and forces setting of the new value overriding any previous value set.

 ## Known settings

 * `debug_ascii_progress`: true/'true' to print ascii characters to STDERR indicating progress.
 Note,